Rabindratmg/Rabindratmg/README.md

 ### Hi  👋
+- 🌱 I’m currently learning Python (Django).
+-
+ - 🤔 I’m looking for help with  anyone who knows better.
 <!--
 **Rabindratmg/Rabindratmg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...